 Crane flies are on the wing between late July and early September.
 During this time they lay their eggs below the surface of the turf.
 The larvae or (leatherjackets) then hatch 2-3 weeks later.
 They then start devouring the turf roots and stem bases with biting mouthparts.
 The larvae can then feed right through to the following June.

+One of the main problems with Leatherjackets is that it can take a while to even notice they are present, at which point quite a lot of damage has already been caused.
 The damage caused by leatherjackets does not become obvious until the spring when they are growing rapidly.
 The first visible signs of damage can be seen when straw-coloured patches of turf appear, which later become bare and usually become infested with weeds.
-Birds that regularly appear to be feeding off your lawn are also a good indication that leatherjackets are present.

 An Increase in Wildlife Activity Can Be a Sign of Leatherjackets